OUR AIM

 We have a small Grants Team, and take a light touch approach to grants management, which means we don’t have the capacity to be an organisation’s main funder.
 Therefore, we ask that applicants consider the amount they are requesting per year in proportion with their annual income.

-Core funding is funding which goes towards the core costs of delivering an organisation’s work.
+Core funding is funding which goes towards the central costs of delivering an organisation’s work.
 These costs could include:

+A helpful way to think about core funding is that we are making an investment in the organisation as a whole.
 If most or all of the activity that your organisation undertakes fits with our funding criteria, and you are a UK-registered charity, then you can apply for unrestricted core funding.
-However, if there are aspects of your work that are not relevant, we ask that you specify where the funds would be directed to within your organisation.
+By this we mean, you will be able to choose how you direct the funds within the lifetime of the grant, and do not need to specify this in advance.
+However, if there are aspects of your work that are not relevant, we ask that you specify where the funds would be directed to within your organisation, for example, to a particular role, team, or strategic area.
+We refer to this as restricted core funding.

 It is not our preference to provide project funding, as we do not have much experience of this.
+By projects, we mean short term or one-off activities or initiatives that are tied to specific objectives and a specific timeframe.
 Organisations applying for project grants must still demonstrate overall alignment with our funding criteria.
 If you think a project grant would be best, please do discuss with us first.

 To get an idea of the kind of grants we have awarded in the past, take a look at the grants list on our website or on 360Giving which show the grant duration, the amount awarded and a short summary of what the grant was for.